ErnestSinyangwe/Automatic-Summarisation-of-Zambian-Legislative/README.md

-Project Name: Zambian Legislative Document Summarization
+Project Name: Automatic Summarisation of Zambian Legislative

 Description: This project aims to create a model that can summarize Zambian legislative documents to be specific acts of parliaments.
 The model will be trained on a dataset of Zambian legislative documents, and it will be able to extract the key information from these documents and summarize it in a concise and informative way.